 Even if you do not want a "Cancel for Any Reason" policy, we strongly recommend considering a more traditional trip interruption policy with a quarantine benefit.
 A trip interuption policy may also be used to cover unexpected expenses, including those associated with having to extend your travel if you test positive for COVID and are not able to return to the United States as originally scheduled.

 Maximizing flexibility when you purchase your plane ticket is helpful in case any unexpected circumstances arise that mean you need to change or cancel your flight.
-When looking at possible flight paths, keep in mind that many countries will require that you have obtained a negative PCR test 48-72 hours prior to departure.
+When looking at possible flight paths, keep in mind that some countries still require that you have obtained a negative PCR test 48-72 hours prior to departure.
 Think about this time window if you're booking a flight with a layover.
-You should also be mindful of the entry requirements in any country that you are transiting, as many countries require transit passengers to show proof of a negative PCR test even if they're not leaving the airport during the layover.
+You should also be mindful of the entry requirements in any country that you are transiting, as a few countries require transit passengers to show proof of a negative PCR test even if they're not leaving the airport during the layover.
 You can find information on countries' entry requirements in your destination and transit countries on the U.S. Embassies’ COVID-19 Information Pages.

-If you are on the fence, we recommend that you think about your own tolerance for uncertainty and change.
+If you are on the fence, we recommend that you think about your own tolerance for change.
 It is normal to feel some mixture of nerves and excitement as your departure date nears, but if you are feeling a high amount of stress when you think about your experience abroad, there is no shame in cancelling or deferring your education abroad application to a future term.

 As of 6/14/2022, international travelers entering the United States do not need to show proof of a negative result or documentation of recovery.